Skip to main content

 3. In the database section select Use snapshot option.

-4. Choose the snapshot with final in name (this is the backup created before the environment was deleted).
+4. Choose the snapshot with final in its name (this is the backup created before the environment was deleted).

 note